NicolasGrosjean/ScrapWebsites/README.md

 ## Update the data

-Run the following command to scrap the RGS website to get the new statistics about the AARs.
+Run the following command to scrap the RGS and Paradoxwebsite to get the new statistics about the AARs.

 ```
 cd RGS
 scrapy crawl rgs_aar -o ./Data/RGS_AAR.json
+scrapy crawl paradox_aar -o ./Data/Paradox_AAR.json
 ```

 ## Fix the file

-In *Data/Recits_parties.json*, search the line with ][, remove it and add a comma at the end of the previous line.
+In *Data/Recits_parties.json*, search the line with **][**, remove it and add a comma at the end of the previous line.

 ## Get the top of replies and views between the 2 last scrapping